Interview with a dermatologist about intimate skin problems

 Balanits is almost always due to a too intense desire to be constantly fresh and clean – everywhere.
 But the thin skin of the glans does not tolerate frequent washing with soap, perheps several times a day, according to dermatologists.

 Excessive hygiene and the current fashion of shaving the hair of the genital are the reasons for many harmless but troublesome problems.

 Not all STIs are visible

-In order to secure the diagnosis of some sexually transmitted infections governed by the Infectious Diseases Act – including chlamydia, gonorrhea, and syphilis – you have to take samples.
+In order to secure the diagnosis of some STIs governed by the Infectious Diseases Act – including chlamydia, gonorrhea, and syphilis – you have to take samples.
 Symptoms are not always visible, but a common symptom is discharge that irritates the skin.

 But at least every second person who carries the most common sexually transmitted infection – chlamydia – has no symptoms at all.

 By contrast, condyloma’s typical genital warts, are spread through sexual contact and can appear both around the genitals and around the anus.

 Genital warts usually disappear with time but they can be both painful and aesthetically embarrassing for a long time.
 There are medical ways to remove warts.